 Effects on the Heart

 Coronary heart disease and Diabetes are essentially related.
 Diabetes contributes to high cholesterol because it contributes to high blood pressure.
 This clearly increases the risk of cardiovascular disease and heart attacks.
 Similarly, the chances and risk of strokes are also increased.
+You must visit a cardiac hospital where you can get a proper diagnosis and treatment so that you can escape from the danger of various heart disease.

 Effect on the Eyes

-Diabetes effects the eyes too and one of the common complications that is caused by Diabetes is known as diabetic retinopathy.
+Diabetes affects the eyes too and one of the common complications that are caused by Diabetes is known as diabetic retinopathy.
 This condition is brought only if the diabetes is uncontrolled or poorly controlled.
 The symptoms include leaking and swelling of the blood vessels in the retina.
 In addition to diabetes, high blood pressure is a contributing factor in developing diabetic retinopathy.
 It can only be treated if diagnosed as early as possible.
 If you are suffering from diabetes and high blood pressure, consider making an appointment for retinopathy screening.

 Effect on the Kidneys